-We’ve all looked down lovingly at our bulging bellies and daydreamed of what life as a mother was going to entail.
-Snuggling a soft, relaxed baby who sleeps peacefully when we need to run errands, one who doesn’t spit up on the all white outfit you just had to have.
-So imagine my surprise when my imagery of motherhood was splintered almost instantaneously after my sweet baby boy began to scream until he became hoarse and exhausted–and then screamed some more.
+We’ve all looked down lovingly at our bulging bellies and daydreamed of what life as a mother was going to entail—snuggling a soft, relaxed baby who sleeps peacefully when we need to run errands, one who doesn’t spit up on the all-white outfit you just had to have.
+So imagine my surprise when my imagery of motherhood was splintered almost immediately after my sweet baby boy began to scream until he became hoarse and exhausted—and then screamed some more.
 I was perplexed; what was wrong?
 After a bit of research, I narrowed it down to two possibilities: colic or acid reflux.
 But which one was it?
-Sometimes, it turns out, it’s pretty hard to tell.
+Sometimes, it can be hard to tell.

 Is It Colic or Acid Reflux?

 Although there are theories on what colic is, ranging from digestive tract inconsistencies to sensory sensitivity in babies, there is no definitive answer.
 Colic is defined as “cry more than three hours a day, three days a week for three weeks or longer,” according to the Mayo Clinic.
 Although colic is common, there is no treatment and often no way to comfort baby during these crying bouts.

 Acid reflux is common in babies, as well as adults, and is caused by stomach contents reintroducing itself into the esophagus.
 Since babies have an underdeveloped esophageal sphincter, they are more susceptible to the discomfort and frustration of this condition.
 The most common symptoms are:

 - Thick, or chunky, spit-up and/or vomit that can be volatile and look undigested